george-williamson/advent-of-code/README.md

 # Advent of Code Solutions 🎄

-A repositiory to store my solutions to advent of code.
+A repositiory to store my solutions to the annual advent of code puzzles.
 All of my solutions are written in Python 🐍

 ## Learnings